 Wilder Elementary School is a public elementary school.
-The principal of Wilder Elementary School is Ms. Victoria L. Hazlett and can be contacted at email@example.com.
-538 students go to Wilder Elementary School and identify mostly as Multiracial; Hispanic; and White, non-Hispanic.
-25% of the 538 students here are classified as "economically disadvantaged", and 41% are paying reduced lunch prices.
-The student to teacher ratio at Wilder Elementary School is 18:1.
+The principal of Wilder Elementary School is Ms. Victoria L. Hazlett, whose e-mail is email@example.com.
+538 students attend Wilder Elementary School and are mostly Multiracial; Hispanic; and White, non-Hispanic.
+25% of the 538 students here are classified as "economically disadvantaged", and 41% get reduced lunch prices.
+The ratio of students to teachers at Wilder Elementary School is 18:1.
 Eastwood SDA Junior Academy is one of the nearest elementary schools.

 - Drawing painting

 |Students eligible for free or reduced-price lunch program||41%||32%|